-- While you are sitting or standing, caregivers will measure and make marks on your breasts.
+- While you are sitting or standing, healthcare providers will measure and make marks on your breasts.
 These marks show where incisions will be made during surgery.
 If your nipple and areola are to be moved, this will also be marked.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.